 Any CAS faculty member who receives a course release in a given academic year will not be granted approval to take on a compensated overbase assignment in that same academic year; this policy applies whether or not the overbase teaching assignment is within CAS.
 Overbase compensation, for teaching or service, will not normally be paid during periods of leave, including medical leave and childbirth leave.
 Overbase compensation, for teaching or service, will not be paid during semesters of Workload Reduction granted for childcare.

-With effect from February 1, 2013 departments and programs should use the standard CAS Overbase Form to request overbase payments for additional teaching assignments.
+Departments and programs should use the standard CAS Overbase Form to request overbase payments for additional teaching assignments.